Document issued on: March 4, 2013

 You may submit written comments and suggestions at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, (HFA-305), Rockville, MD, 20852.
 Submit electronic comments to http://www.regulations.gov.
 Identify all comments with the docket number listed in the notice of availability that publishes in the Federal Register.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1605) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1605 to identify the guidance you are requesting.

 Table of Contents